1980s oil glut: Reduced demand

 OPEC had relied on the price inelasticity of demand of oil to maintain high consumption, but underestimated the extent to which other sources of supply would become profitable as prices increased.
 Electricity generation from coal, nuclear power and natural gas; home heating from natural gas; and ethanol blended gasoline all reduced the demand for oil.

 United States

-New passenger car fuel economy in the United States rose from 14 mpgus in 1975 to more than 22 mpgus in 1982, an increase of more than 50 percent.
+New passenger car fuel economy in the United States changed from 14 mpgus in 1975 to 22 mpgus in 1982, a change of more than 50 percent.

 The United States imported 28 percent of its oil in 1982 and 1983, down from 46.5 percent in 1977, due to lower consumption.

+France

+History of French energy consumption by source.
+The decline in oil consumption past 1973 is prominently visible.

+France had relied to a significant extent on imported petroleum for electricity production prior to the 1973 oil price shock.
+The "Messmer Plan" implemented under prime minister Pierre Messmer called for a massive expansion of nuclear power using license built pressurized water reactors instead of the older French UNGG reactors.